adlnet/CATAPULT/docs/cts/index.markdown

 follows:

 - **Conformant:** This test result indicator is a white checkmark on a green background.
-For AUs, it means that every requirement of the cmi5 specification has been met, and the AU as been satisfied according to its "moveOn" criteria.
+For AUs, it means that every requirement of the cmi5 specification has been met, and the AU has been satisfied according to its "moveOn" criteria.
 For blocks and courses, it means that all of the child AUs and blocks have been tested and are conformant.
 - **Non-conformant:** This test result indicator is a white "X" on a red background.
 For AUs, it means that some requirement of the cmi5 specification was not met.
 For blocks and courses, it means that a child AU has been tested